-Sales representatives work for land agents and are involved in selling and leasing land and businesses.
-Sales representatives must be registered with Consumer and Business Services.
+Sales representatives work for land agents and are involved in selling land and businesses.
+Sales representatives must be registered with Consumer and Business Services (CBS).

 Existing sales reps who want to also do property management must apply to have the property management condition added to their registration.

 You can also apply to be an auctioneer as part of a new registration or when upgrading an existing one.